Cthullu/check_systemd/README.md

 -v    Print the script version.
 ~~~

-### Retun Codes
+### Service Check Retun Codes

-The script returns RC 0 if the specified service is active and enabled.
+* RC0 if the specified service runs and is enabled

-If the service is not enabled or active, RC 1 is returned.
+* RC0 if help is printed
+* RC0 if version is printed

-If the service is not known at the system, RC 2 is returned.
+* RC1 if the specified service runs but is not enables
+* RC2 if the specified service was not found
+* RC2 if the specified service does not run
+* RC3 if no service was defined
+* RC3 if an invalid option was defined

-## check_systemd_service.sh
+## check_systemd_timer.sh

 A simple bash script which uses systemd capabilities to check if a given systemd
 timer is active and has been executed in a given timeframe.